ARM-software/secure-debug-manager/README.md

 SDC-600 debugger libraries and example
 ======================================

+:warning: This branch is archived and no longer maintained.

 The Arm CoreSight [SDC-600 Secure Debug Channel](https://developer.arm.com/ip-products/system-ip/coresight-debug-and-trace/coresight-components/coresight-sdc-600-secure-debug-channel), provides a dedicated path to a debugged system for authenticating debug accesses.

 The SDC-600 debugger libraries and examples project contains: